 Level 2— Quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-derived valuations in which all significant inputs and significant value drivers are observable in active markets; and

 Level 3— Valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.

-At December 31, 2019, the Company had a derivative liability of $24.8 million related to a forward contract that also included a call option.
+As reported for December 31, 2019, the Company had a derivative liability of $24.8 million related to a forward contract that also included a call option.
 The notional amount of the forward contract related to gallons of the commodity, Ultra Low Sulfur Diesel.
 Under the terms of the contract the Company was obligated to pay the equivalent of the notional amount multiplied by the market price of Ultra Low Sulfur Diesel at the settlement dates; however, the call option of the contract capped the market price of Ultra Low Sulfur Diesel.

 The Company’s mandatorily redeemable equity instruments of its subsidiary are also measured at fair value on a recurring basis.
 See Note E - Debt for more information.